+90 212 385 31 00

 Source: National Cancer Institute, 2007

-Some side effects may emerge later.
-For instance, another cancer (second primary cancer) that’s different from the first one treated with radiation may occur years later, albeit rare.
-Ask your doctor about possible side effects, both short and long term, that may occur after your treatment.
+Some side effects may appear later.
+For example, a second primary cancer, different from the first one treated with radiation, may develop years later, although this is rare.
+Ask your doctor about both short- and long-term side effects that may occur after your treatment.

-In internal radiotherapy, a source of radiation is directly put inside the tumor or targeted tissue.
+Internal radiotherapy involves placing a radiation source directly inside the tumor or the targeted tissue.

 How is radiotherapy planned?

-CT-Stimulation is the first stage of radiotherapy.
-CT scan generally lasts less than 5 minutes and it is completely painless.
-During this appointment, fixation materials for treatment, such as mask (immobilization), are supplied for appropriate position and fixation.
+CT stimulation is the first step in planning radiotherapy.
+A CT scan usually takes less than 5 minutes and is completely painless.
+During this session, fixation materials like a mask (for immobilization) are provided to ensure proper positioning and stability.

-Before the next session, radiation oncologist and medical physicist organize a treatment plan that contains radiotherapy parameters considering CT results.
-Radiotherapy technician run sessions by applying this plan.
+Before treatment begins, a radiation oncologist and medical physicist prepare a treatment plan based on the CT scan results.
+Radiotherapy technicians then carry out the sessions according to this plan.

 What are the side effects of radiotherapy?

-External radiotherapy does not lead your body to be radioactive.
-Therefore, staying together with other people is not contraindicated during your treatment.
-Most of side effects of radiotherapy are related to the area being treated.
-Many patients experience almost no side effects.
-Your doctor and nurse will inform you about possible side effects and what you should do.
+External radiotherapy does not make your body radioactive.
+Therefore, it is safe to be around others during your treatment.
+Most side effects are localized to the treated area.
+Many patients experience little to no side effects.
+Your doctor and nurse will guide you on what to expect and how to manage any side effects.

-Almost each patient who is given radiotherapy needs to take extra care to protect their health and contribute treatment.
+Nearly every patient undergoing radiotherapy needs to take extra care to maintain their health and support the treatment process.

-• Consult your doctor before using vitamin supplements and herbal products.
+• Consult your doctor before taking any vitamin supplements or herbal products.

 How you prepare?

-Before you receive external beam radiotherapy, your health care team guides you through a planning process to ensure that radiation reaches the precise spot in your body where it’s needed.
+Before starting external beam radiotherapy, your healthcare team will guide you through a planning process to ensure the radiation targets the precise area in your body.
 Planning typically includes:

 Radiation simulation:

-During simulation, your radiation therapy team helps you to get a comfortable position for you during treatment.
+During simulation, your radiation therapy team will help you find a comfortable position for treatment.

 Planning scans:

-Your radiotherapy team will provide you with computerized tomography (CT) scans to determine the area of your body to be treated.
+Your radiotherapy team will perform computerized tomography (CT) scans to identify the exact area to be treated.

-The exact dose and focus of radiation beams used in your treatment are carefully planned to maximize the radiation to your cancer cells and minimize the harm to surrounding healthy tissue
+The radiation beams’ exact dose and focus are meticulously planned to maximize their impact on cancer cells while minimizing harm to surrounding healthy tissue.

 What you can expect?

-External beam radiation therapy is typically given using a linear accelerator — a machine that directs high-energy beams of radiation into your body.
+External beam radiation therapy is typically administered using a linear accelerator, a machine that delivers high-energy beams of radiation to your body.

-As you lie on a table, the linear accelerator moves around you to deliver radiation from several angles.
-The linear accelerator can be adjusted for your particular situation so that it delivers the exact dose of radiation your doctor has ordered.
+While lying on a table, the linear accelerator moves around you to deliver radiation from different angles.
+It is customized to deliver the exact dose your doctor has prescribed for your situation.

-Expect each treatment session to take approximately 7 to 15 minutes.
-In some cases, a single treatment may be applied to help relieve pain or other symptoms secondary to more-advanced cancers.
+Each session typically lasts 7 to 15 minutes.
+In some cases, a single session may be used to alleviate pain or other symptoms caused by advanced cancers.

-During a treatment session, you will lie down in the position determined during your radiation simulation session.
-To hold you in place, you might be positioned with molds.
+During a treatment session, you will lie in the position determined during your simulation.
+Molds may be used to help hold you in place.

-The linear accelerator machine may rotate around your body to reach the target from different directions.
-The machine makes a buzzing sound.
+The linear accelerator may rotate around your body to target the area from various angles.
+It produces a buzzing sound during operation.

-You will lie still and breathe normally during the treatment, which takes only a few minutes.
-For some patients with lung or breast cancer, you might be asked to hold your breath while the machine delivers the treatment.
+You will lie still and breathe normally during the treatment, which lasts only a few minutes.
+For patients with lung or breast cancer, you may be instructed to hold your breath during the procedure.

 What to do after radiotherapy?

-Your doctor may have you undergo periodic scans after your treatment to see how your cancer has responded to radiotherapy, If you receive radiotherapy for tumor.
+Your doctor may recommend periodic scans after treatment to monitor how your cancer has responded to radiotherapy.

-In some cases, your cancer may respond to treatment quickly.
-In other cases, it may take weeks or months for your cancer to respond.
+In some cases, cancer responds to treatment quickly.
+In others, it may take weeks or months to observe the effects.